Meet the Other Phone. Child-safe in minutes.

 Which nail clippers are best for baby?

-The best baby nail clippers are The First Years’ Deluxe Nail Clipper with Magnifier, rated positively by parents worldwide for giving users the confidence to cut their little one’s nails.
+The best baby nail clippers are The First Years’ Deluxe Nail Clipper with Magnifier, rated positively by parents for giving them the confidence to cut their little one’s nails.
 While the magnifier may be seen as merely a gimmick by some parents, these easy-grip clippers are fairly priced, comfortable to use and quite simply do their job.
 They’re also great for popping in your changing bag when out and about.

 How we chose our recommendations